 Your brain will then make the final plea to get your attention.
 It secretes substance P. This protein is ultimately what alerts you that your body is in some way out of balance.

 There are many ways to supplement with CBD.
 We will break down the top three.
 For one, you can take a capsule.
 This is an easy way to add CBD to your supplement routine.
 Just throw it in your daily pill case with the rest of your daily regimen and you’re good to go.

 Taking CBD softgels is a great way to get time-released benefits of CBD.
 Joy Organics CBD softgels are formulated using nanoemulsion technology.
 This blasts CBD into smaller particles than any other CBD product on the market.

 Having these tiny particles goes a long way in prolonging the effects of CBD.
 That’s because fewer cannabinoids are getting burned off by stomach acids in one swoop.
 As soon as the pill hits your acid and explodes, more little pieces are scattered throughout the atmosphere rather than larger chunks getting burned off right away.

 Another favorite way to use CBD is a topical.
-CBD salves are ideal for those who are suffering from injuries, joint pain or skin conditions.
+CBD salves are ideal for those who want to promote healthy skin our support joint and muscle function.
 That’s because right under the epidermis are those cannabinoid receptors we talked about.
 That’s right!
 The skin has its own endocannabinoid system.